01 of 05

 05 of 05

-Lastly, Mr. Bar-Gal takes the group down one of the lanes and into a small house now occupied by Chinese families but once inhabited by Jews.
-While circumstances don’t appear to have improved much for people who still live in these flats that are subdivided down to each room, with no showers, running water only in the communal kitchen and honey pots to empty in the morning, one can certainly imagine how life was for the Jews who were packed into the Ghetto during 1941-45.
+The last stop on the tour is down one of the lanes and into a small house now occupied by Chinese families but once inhabited by Jews.
+While circumstances don’t appear to have improved much for people who still live in these flats that are subdivided down to each room, with no showers, running water only in the communal kitchen and honeypots to empty in the morning, one can certainly imagine how life was for the Jews who were packed into the Ghetto during 1941-45.